 Palpable tension in the air.
 Falling productivity levels.
 An uneasiness among the teammates.
 You can tell when the expectations of a manager for his team have not been communicated clearly.

-The uncertainty, stress, and anxiety is evident at the workplace.
+Uncertainty, stress, and anxiety are evident in the workplace.

 Worryingly, a worldwide survey by Gallup showed that only around half the employees strongly indicated that they know what is expected of them.